Kokonico/ObjLog/README.md

 [Limited Example] [2023-12-08 08:36:33.155] DEBUG: This is a debug message 2
 ```

-### I have a limited amount of SSD space, and I want to limit the amount of messages that are stored in the log file!
+### I have a limited amount of SSD space, and I want to limit the number of messages that are stored in the log file!

 ```python
 from objlog import LogNode